 But if you’d like to see a neat little property you can camp on until you build a log (or native stone) home on it and a fantastic place to take the family outdoors, This Week’s Featured Property is Clearwater Mountain Parcel W. A nice collection of pines and oaks within a short, easy walk of Clearwater Lake, the Webb Creek Marina, Webb Creek Park, and thousands of acres of government land surrounding the lake.
 The walk back uphill to the parcel isn’t quite so easy, but it’s just as short.
 A paltry $232 per month will make it yours.

 So… civilization was great, and then it tried to kill you, right?
 Well, as I’ve been preaching for the last several decades, nature is a better place to live in than civilization anyway.
 That was true before the most catastrophic thing that’s ever happened in any living person’s lifetime happened, so it’s undoubtedly true now.

 Looking for social distancing?
 How about locating yourself in the middle of twelve acres looking out over the rural Ozark Mountains, which are absolutely stunningly beautiful this time of year?

-The best way to describe this parcel is to say that it’s about as close to being a southwestern mesa as anything you’re likely to find in the Ozarks.
+The best way to describe this parcel is to say that it’s about as close to being a southwestern mesa as anything you’re likely to find when buying land in the Ozarks.